wobblybobz/spark-server/README.md

 The babel command pre-processes all the src/ to allow modern node syntax to be used in older versions of node.
 The modified code that is actually running lives in dist/
-If you change anything in src/ you'll need to rerun `npm build` for changes to take effect.
+If you change anything in src/ you'll need to rerun `yarn build` for changes to take effect.

 [Raspberry pi Quick Install](raspberryPi.md)